Kingson4Wu/fast_proxy/pprof/history/wrk_test_record.md

 </pre>

-+ 初步看来： 4 threads and 128 connections 测试效果最佳
++ At first glance, the best test result is achieved with 4 threads and 128 connections.
 + qps: 3500